 Pepper, a brand of humanoid robot—a robot in a human form—is one of them.
 Developed by the French company, Aldebaran Robotics, for the Japanese telecom giant, SoftBank, it’s touted as the world’s first robot with a “heart.”
 The moon-faced, milk-colored artifact, with anime-eyes that flash blue or green, can read human behavior and react fittingly, calibrating its response to the mood of its interlocutor.

 It can also express its own emotional states.
 It’s forlorn when left alone; pleased when patted on the head; confused when it doesn’t follow what people are talking about; afraid when in the dark; joyful when busting a move.
 It can talk, walk and learn to adapt to its owner’s tastes and habits.
-In a child-like voice, looking up from its four-foot frame, once, it briskly told a journalist that it couldn’t have tea with him as it’d break.
+In a child-like voice, looking up from its four-foot frame, it once told a journalist that it couldn’t have tea with him as it’d break.
 Already, it welcomes customers in more than 140 SoftBank stores in Japan.

-Pepper could be the harbinger of an epochal technology—one that could be as game-changing as the steam engine, the railroad, the telephone, the telegraph, the airplane, the computer and the World Wide Web.
+Pepper could be the harbinger of an epochal technology, one that could be as game-changing as the steam engine, the railroad, the telephone, the telegraph, the airplane, the computer and the World Wide Web.
 This could be that moment when man-forged life begins to look a lot like man and possess a mind that thinks.

-At this year’s South by Southwest, a technology carnival, held in Austin, Texas, David Hanson, founder of Hanson Robotics, brought along with him a woman with a delicate countenance, one with a touch of Audrey Hepburn.
+At this year’s South by Southwest, a technology carnival, held in Austin, Texas, David Hanson, founder of Hanson Robotics, brought along with him a woman of a delicate countenance, one with a touch of Audrey Hepburn.
 Seated on a chair, in a midnight-blue dress, she spoke to a reporter.

 “Do you like meeting humans?” he asked.
 She batted her eyelids as if she were being coquettish.